Francis

 sulphide or lead sulfate may be preeipitated on the lead plate

-current passing through the solution dissociates the hydrogen
+direct current passing through the solution dissociates the

-and oxygen and the hydrogen passing upwardly through the oil
+hydrogen and oxygen and the hydrogen passing upwardly through

-hydrogenates it at low temperature and pressure, the oxygen
+the oil hydrogenates it at low temperature and pressure, the

-combining with sulphur in the oil to form sulphur dioxide and
+oxygen combining with sulphur in the oil to form sulphur

-with tile lead of the lead plate to form lead oxide.
+dioxide and with tile lead of the lead plate to form lead

-pass through a condenser for the recovery of oil, the fixed
+and pass through a condenser for the recovery of oil, the

-gases being recirculated through the reaction tube together with
+fixed gases being recirculated through the reaction tube

-an amount of make up hydrocarbon gas found to be necessary.
-The
+together with an amount of make up hydrocarbon gas found to be

-oil after desulfurisation and hydrogenation is drawn off from
+necessary.
+The oil after desulfurisation and hydrogenation is

-the tank or vessel, and introduced into a distillation apparatus
+drawn off from the tank or vessel, and introduced into a

-wherein it is fractionated in a known manner.
+distillation apparatus wherein it is fractionated in a known

-ozone combines with sulphur in the oil in the tank or still to
+the ozone combines with sulphur in the oil in the tank or

-form sulphur dioxide gas.
-The oil will be hydrogenated by the
+still to form sulphur dioxide gas.
+The oil will be

 COMPLETE SPECIFICATION